 Australia does not have a doctrine of non-literal equivalents.
-It can be argued that integers are inessential and need not be present for an infringement finding.
+It can be argued that integers are inessential and need not be present for an infringement finding but this is rarely successful.

 1.18 Can a defence of patent invalidity be raised, and if so, how?
 Are there restrictions on such a defence e.g. where there is a pending opposition?
 Are the issues of validity and infringement heard in the same proceedings or are they bifurcated?